 Drawing from a holster, acquiring proper sight alignment, pulling the trigger, and accurately hitting the target with the new G44 are all quintessential GLOCK.
 Whether you are a competitive shooter or someone training for self-defense, this rimfire pistol will fit into your practice routine seamlessly.
-Even those shooters who have never considered owning a .22 LR pistol will be convinced that this is a gun worthy of space in the safe after handling the new G44.
+Even those shooters who have never considered owning a .22 LR pistol will be convinced that this is a gun worthy of space in the a suppressed rimfire pistol.
+Listening to the requests of first day of the G44's release to the public.